TheArturthur/CoppermindScraper/Cosmere/Koloss.md

 ## Trivia
 The very first time Koloss appeared in anything [[Brandon Sanderson\|Brandon Sanderson]] made was during a high school DnD campaign, though this interpetation had them be much more demonic in nature than later iterations.
+According to the **, four hemalurgic iron spikes immediately causes a koloss transformation seemingly regardless of bindpoints or specific intent.

 https://coppermind.net/wiki/Koloss